 tatte karma pravakṣyāmi yajjñātva mokṣyase’śubhāt.
 (16)What is action and what is inaction?
 Even the wise are confused by this.
 Now I shall explain to you the nature of action and inaction, knowing which, you may free yourself from bondage.

 Shri Krishna says that even wise visionary people are confused in understanding action and inaction.
-He says that he will explain the nature of action and inaction, knowing that Arjuna can be free from the realm of samsāra.
+He says that he will explain the nature of action and inaction.
+By knowing this, Arjuna can be free from the realm of samsara.

 Chapter 4, Verse 17